zmmaj/TTF-library/readme.md

 Whola... here it is, something interesting now.
 All coordinates was on screen. as is below

-Ok, not all..
+Ok, not all, but...

-to see all extracted data type in terminal next...
+To see all extracted data type in terminal next...

 edit FontTest.txt

 You will get as below
 ![envy edit txt](https://github.com/user-attachments/assets/799e5c54-492d-4525-b24a-8964d76d4038)

+NOTE: this for testing purpose, I did not try what will hapend on type mistake..

+probably terminal will crash...

+So, be precise in typing.

 OK how to compare data of envyttf and envy_bold.ttf?